Counting the Omer 2023 begins the evening of Thursday, April 6 and ends the evening of Thursday, May 25.

-- Measuring our lives by the Manna from Heaven
+- Measuring our lives by the Bread out of Heaven

 - Forty-nine days of measuring our lives by the Manna of Messiah